BuzzCutNorman/tap-mssql/README.md

 ## Installation

 ### Prerequisites
-You will need to install the SQL Server Native Driver or ODBC Driver for SQL Server
+You will need to install the SQL Server Native Driver or ODBC Driver for SQL Server if you plan  to use the `driver_type` of `pyodbc`.
+These drivers are not needed when opting to use `pymssql`.

 [Installing Microsoft ODBC Driver for SQL Server](https://learn.microsoft.com/en-us/sql/connect/odbc/windows/system-requirements-installation-and-driver-files?view=sql-server-ver16#installing-microsoft-odbc-driver-for-sql-server)
 <!--